Mastering French Verb Conjugation: Common Verbs Ending in -Er, -Ir And -Re

 il/elle/on vendait (“he/she/one used to sell”) ils/elles vendaient (“they used to sell”)

-Now that you have a comprehensive understanding of how to conjugate -ir, -er and -re verbs in multiple tenses, it’s time to put your knowledge into action.
-Practicing regularly across various tenses will help you gain confidence and fluency in conjugating French verbs in any context.
+Now that you have a comprehensive understanding of how to conjugate -ir, -er and -re words in multiple verb tenses it’s time to put your knowledge into action.
+Practicing regularly will help you build confidence using French verbs in any context or conversation.

 Learn French today.